 Genealogy/ Cremation/Burial Register

-If you are researching your family tree you can carry out an online Genealogy Survey of the available electronic burial and cremation register records but should you fail to find the information that you are searching for you can request a search of the paper registers to be carried out by staff or request a certified copy of the full burial register entry by either contacting the appropriate site office or by submitting an Online Order/Enquiry.
-A fee may be charged by the City Council for this service, please refer to the Birmingham City Council Fees and Charges in respect of Municipal Cemeteries & Crematoria for appropriate costs of this service.
+If you are researching your family tree you can carry out an online search of the available electronic burial and cremation register records but should you fail to find the information that you are searching for you can request a search of the paper registers to be carried out by staff or request a certified copy of the full burial register entry by contacting the appropriate site office.
+Please refer to our Fees and Charges page to find out the cost for this service.

 Birmingham City Council offer this information in good faith.
-However, the City Council cannot be held responsible for any errors, omissions or exceptions.
+However, we cannot be held responsible for any errors, omissions or exceptions.
 Whilst every effort is made to ensure the information is accurate, you are advised to perform your own verification of this data.

 The Birmingham Register Office may also be able to supply information to assist in your research.